elucian/bee/syntax/overview.md

 ## Parameters

-Parameters are variables defined in an method or function signature.
+Parameters are variables defined in an aspect or rule signature.

 **Notes:**
 * Basic arguments and literal arguments are pass by value;